JoseLuisSR/awsmeter/src/main/java/org/apache/jmeter/protocol/aws/kinesis/README.md

 # Kinesis Data Stream

-Kinesis Data Stream is one of the service to receive and delivery high volume of data from social networks, IoT devices, applications logs and other source of information where produce events streams and we need ingest to store and process at near real time.
+Kinesis Data Stream is one of the service to receive and delivery high volume of data from social networks, IoT devices, applications logs and other source of information where produce events streams and we need ingest all data at near real time.
 This service use publish and subscribre pattern where you can handle many producers publishing events stream in Kinesis and Kinesis delivery the events to consumer subscribed to stream.

 Kinesis Data Stream natively integrate with other AWS services like Lambda that subscribe to Kinesis stream, receive batch events and invoke Lambda function to process.